Covariance spectrum of MAXI J1820+070: On the nature of the Comptonizing flow: Observations and Data Reduction

 \section{Observations and Data Reduction}

 The X-ray outburst of MAXI J1820+070 began with a rapid increase in flux, peaking around MJD 58200.
 This was followed by a gradual decline that lasted until approximately MJD 58290.
 Subsequently, the source underwent a re-brightening between MJD 58290 and MJD 58305.
 The hard X-ray flux then decreased dramatically around MJD 58305, indicating a transition from a hard to a soft state.
 After remaining in the soft state for more than two months, from MJD 58305 to MJD 58380, the hard X-ray flux began to increase around MJD 58380 as the source transitioned back to the hard state.
 Figure \ref{lc} illustrates the \emph{Insight}-HXMT light curves for this outburst, observed by the low-energy (LE, 1 to 10 keV), medium-energy (ME, 10 to 30 keV), and high-energy (HE, 27 to 150 keV) instruments.
-In this study, we focus on the spectral-timing analysis of hard X-ray emissions from the corona, utilizing over 140 \emph{Insight}-HXMT observations that capture the source during its initial hard state (MJD 58191-58300).
+In this study, we focus on the spectral-timing analysis of hard X-ray emissions from the corona, utilizing over 140 \emph{Insight}-HXMT observations that cover the source during its initial hard state (MJD 58191–58300).
 Due to the enormity of the dataset, in this paper, we select five representative epochs from the total \emph{Insight}-HXMT observations, as shown in Figure \ref{lc}, to illustrate our results.
+Before MJD 58230, the HE count rates in the 28-150 keV are above $2\times10^{3} $ cnt/s, providing high-quality timing results.
+Therefore, all five selected epochs are drawn from this period.
+Observations after MJD 58230 show qualitatively similar behavior, but with poorer statistical quality due to the lower count rates.
 The information of the selected epochs is detailed in Table \ref{tab:epochs}.

 We extract the time-averaged energy spectra and light curves from three instruments using the \emph{Insight}-HXMT Data Analysis software (HXMTDAS) v2.05.
 The light curves are not background-subtracted.
 To study the energy-dependent timing properties, we extract the PDS from 50 energy channels of interest within 2-150 keV in total: 20 logarithmically spaced energy bands within the 2-10 keV energy range for LE, 10 logarithmically spaced energy bands within the 10-21 keV energy range for ME, 20 logarithmically spaced energy bands within the 30-150 keV energy range for HE.
 The 21--24 keV data are excluded due to the photoelectric effect of electrons in Silver K-shell in the ME detectors.
 The data in the 24-30 keV range are also excluded due to the poor signal-to-noise ratio.